Shivgupta1031/Tweetsy-Jetpack-Compose-MVVM/README.md

 # Tweetsy-Jetpack-Compose-MVVM
 This Is a Simple App where Tweets According To Different Categories Are Shown.
 It Is Built In Kotlin Using Clean Architecture Practices!

-Categories & Tweets Are Fetched Usig A Free API Using Retrofit API Calls And Then Shown In App
+Categories & Tweets Are Fetched Using A Free API Using Retrofit API Calls And Then Shown In App

-This App Uses The Following Libraries :
+Libraries Used:
 1. Jetpack Compose
 2. Hilt
 3. Navigation Component